Cajun Chicken and Rice Recipe

 Frequently asked questions

-This cajun chicken will keep in the fridge for 4 to 5 days.
+This Cajun chicken will keep in the fridge for 4 to 5 days.
 You can even freeze it for up to a month.

 Yes, you can replace the cream with coconut milk just as we did in my coconut turmeric rice.

-Cajun Chicken with Rice
+Cajun Chicken and Rice

 Ingredients